 5.0 Units.
 5 lecture hrs/wk.
-Prerequisite: Math 95 or 95Y or sufficient score on Math Assessment Test.
+Prerequisite: Math 95.

 This first semester of a two-semester course sequence introduces concepts of probability and statistics with requisite arithmetic and algebraic topics integrated throughout.
 It is structured to serve students in humanities and social and behavioral sciences.
 Statistics topics emphasize data analysis, and include methods for collecting qualitative and quantitative data sets, graphical and numerical descriptive statistics, correlation, and simple linear regression.
-Algebra topics include proportional relationships (including variation), with applications, expressions, linear equations and systems with applications, funtions, quadratic and exponential equations, linear and nonlinear functions and their graphs, and linear and exponential/logarithmic models.
+Algebra topics include proportional relationships (including variation), with applications, expressions, linear equations and systems with applications, functions, quadratic and exponential equations, linear and nonlinear functions and their graphs, and linear and exponential/logarithmic models.
 Emphasizes study skills, resource acquisition, and maintaining a positive perspective towards learning.
 Not appropriate for majors in science, technology, engineering, or mathematics (STEM) and other majors where calculus is required.